Communion is when a person receives the body and blood of Christ (Holy Eucharist) into themselves via bread and wine.

 - Please contact the Parish Office for more information: call 403-783-4048 or email email@example.com.

-- To enroll your child, use the registration form here: Register for First Holy Communion, or a paper form is available at the first meeting, usually in the Fall.
+- To enroll your child, use the registration forms here: Register for First Holy Communion and the Registration and Participation Form or paper forms are available at the first meeting, usually in the Fall.

 A Meal to Remember